plzfrzme/EmojiSearchKoreanExample/README.md

 ## Overview

 This is a keyword plist file created to search for iOS emoji in Korean (the files are included in the Assets folder in the example project).<br/>
-I used simple everyday words, so feel free to add your own.<br/>
+I used simple everyday words, so feel free to add your own keywords.<br/>
 The files are divided by iOS version because different versions support different emoji.(Currently supports up to 16.2.) <br/>
 The asset structure and loading method is based on the excellent [**ISEmojiView**](https://github.com/isaced/ISEmojiView) library.<br/>